vratsel/generic-jms-ra/README.md

 # JBoss Generic JMS JCA Resource Adapter

 This project is for the JBoss Generic JMS JCA Resource Adapter.
-As the name suggests, this JCA RA provides the ability to integrate with any JMS broker which allows remote clients to look-up connection factories and destinations via JNDI.
+As the name suggests, this JCA RA provides the ability to integrate with any JMS broker which allows remote clients to look-up connection factories and destinations via JNDI (as outlined in section 4.2 of [the JMS 1.1 specification](http://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&ved=0CDEQFjAA&url=http%3A%2F%2Fdownload.oracle.com%2Fotn-pub%2Fjcp%2F7195-jms-1.1-fr-spec-oth-JSpec%2Fjms-1_1-fr-spec.pdf&ei=psavUKuZDaSy2wWZ54D4Cw&usg=AFQjCNGCh-3NatP_ezkZ6MSgeahTmUuyZg)).
 It currently is only verified to work in JBoss AS7 and supports, for example, consuming messages with an MDB and sending messages with a JCA-base JMS connection factory to 3rd-party brokers.
 It is based on the generic JMS JCA RA found in previous versions of JBoss AS (e.g. 4, 5, and 6).
 However, unlike those versions this is a stand-alone project now and no longer supports internal dead-letter processing since every modern JMS broker supports this already.

+To be clear, the JBoss Generic JMS JCA Resource Adapter should only be used if the JMS provider with which you are integrating does not have a JCA Resource Adapter of its own.
+Most enterprise JMS providers have their own JCA RA, but for whatever reason there are still a few who are lacking this essential integration component.

+## Project structure

+The project consists of three Maven modules:

+- The parent module
+ - The "generic-jms-ra-jar" module to create the library which goes inside the RAR.
+ - The "generic-jms-ra-rar" module to create the actual resource adapter archive which is deployed within the Java EE application server (e.g. JBoss AS7).
+Pre-built versions of the resource adapter archive are available in the [downloads section](https://github.com/jbertram/generic-jms-ra/downloads).

 ## Build instructions

+1. Download the source via any of the methods which GitHub provides.
-This project is Mavenized so you only need to execute 'mvn install' to compile it and 'mvn -Prelease install' to generate the full, deployable resource adapter.
+2. Execute 'mvn install' to build the code.
+3. Execute 'mvn -Prelease install' to generate the deployable resource adapter.

-## JBoss AS7 Deployment notes
+## JBoss AS7 Deployment Notes

 Since this is a <em>generic</em> JMS JCA RA, the user must supply it with the proper client classes to actually make a physical connection to a 3rd party JMS broker.
 Since AS7 uses a modular classload this requires the user to: